 Throughout the course of your lifetime, you will make thousands of decisions regarding your own health and medical treatment.
 Many of those decisions will be routine ones, such as making sure you schedule regular checkups with your primary care physician.
 Others may be life-changing, such as the decision to undergo chemotherapy treatment.
 What all of these decisions have in common is your ability to make them yourself.
 What happens, however, if you are unable to make health care decisions for yourself at some point in your life because of a debilitating illness or incapacitating injury?
 One way to retain a significant degree of control over your own health care even if you are incapacitated is to execute an advance directive now and incorporate it into your estate plan.
-The Riverside estate planning lawyers at Dennis M. Sandoval, A Professional Law Corporation explains the advance directives recognized by the State of California.
+The Riverside estate planning lawyers at Sandoval Legacy Group, A Professional Law Corporation explains the advance directives recognized by the State of California.

 What Is an Advance Directive?